 Viator saved my Vienna solo travel during one of my 7 week Europe trips.
 I was to spend 5 days in Vienna in April, during which I was hoping to do a couple of day trips from Vienna.

-However, my April week in Vienna found temperatures dropping below 50F degrees with forecasts of snow!
-Needless to say, I was not remotely prepared clothes-wise (I’m good at dressing in layers but this was ridiculous), and it seemed my greatly anticipated wine tasting bike ride around the Wachau Valley was kaput.
+However, my week in Vienna in April found temperatures dropping below 50F degrees with forecasts of snow.
+Not remotely prepared clothes-wise it seemed my greatly anticipated self-guided Wachau Valley biking and Wachau Valley wine tasting was kaput.
 I was almost heartbroken.

-Thank goodness for hotel Wi-Fi.
-At the last minute, I found a small group tour on Viator.com leaving the following day, which promised tastings at three Wachau Valley wineries, lunch, and a guided tour of the Melk Abbey – also on my Wachau Valley day trip itinerary.
+Thank goodness for Viator.
+At the last minute, I found the perfect small group wine tour leaving the following day, which promised tastings at three Wachau Valley wineries, lunch, and a guided tour of the Melk Abbey, also on my Wachau Valley day trip itinerary.
 This trip really had everything I wanted to do.